Koxx3/minimo/documents/RUN.md

 TBD

 ## Update throught Wifi
+- From the Android application, in the settings, enter your wifi network and password.
-- From the Android application, in the '...' menu, tap "Software update" => The SmartController will siwth from bluetooth to wifi server
+- In the main interface, open the menu with the '...' , tap "Software update (OTA)" => The SmartController will siwth from bluetooth to wifi server and you will loose Bluetooth connection.
-- On the smartphone, search for wifi called 'SmartCntr-xxx' and connect to it
-- Open a web brower, and tap : http://192.168.1.2
-- Once on the web page : login "SmartController" / password "SmartController$"
-- Select the firmware, then click 'upload'.
-- Wait the upload end, then it should reboot automatically
+- Wait the upload and flash end, then it should reboot automatically